Andrew Lelling: Indictment of Massachusetts trial court judge

 "We did not bring this case in response to the public debate over immigration enforcement.
 There are reasonable arguments on both sides of that debate, but this isn't a policy seminar, it's a law enforcement action."

 The case was controversial.
-Former Massachusetts Supreme Judicial Court justice Geraldine S. Hines said of Lelling's decision to prosecute that “Maybe he’s trying to get on Trump’s radar for whatever reason, and this is certainly the kind of thing that’s going to get attention in Washington...it’s a way to get yourself noticed.”
-In contrast, former senior U.S. Justice Department official Ralph Boyd, Jr., praised the prosecution as “principled” and that “it’s rare to find public servants willing to enforce the law regardless of status, privilege, or political considerations.”
+Former Massachusetts Supreme Judicial Court justice Geraldine S. Hines said of Lelling's decision to prosecute that "Maybe he's trying to get on Trump's radar for whatever reason, and this is certainly the kind of thing that's going to get attention in Washington...it's a way to get yourself noticed."
+In contrast, former senior U.S. Justice Department official Ralph Boyd, Jr., praised the prosecution as "principled" and that "it's rare to find public servants willing to enforce the law regardless of status, privilege, or political considerations."

-On 22 September 2022, federal prosecutors dropped the obstruction charges against both Joseph and MacGregor.
+In September 2022, the Shelly Joseph case was dismissed by Zachary Cunha, a United States Attorney appointed by President Biden.
 Following the prosecution, Joseph's attorney claimed:

 "This was a patently political indictment, blindly grounded in prosecutorial ambition.
 We are hopeful that it will result in a long deserved dismissal - which we take as full and complete exoneration."

 As part of the agreement to drop the charges, Judge Joseph admitted to certain conduct, including, during the hearing before the undocumented immigrant was released, saying, "Is ICE gonna get him?," before turning off the courtroom recording for 52 seconds.
 Joseph admitted that, after the recording was turned back on, the undocumented immigrant was released out the back door of the courthouse.
-Responding to the dropping of the charges, Lelling said that prosecutors will differ in a given case, especially unusual ones, and that he respected the "tjhoughtful decision-making here."
+Responding to the dropping of the charges, Lelling said that prosecutors will differ in a given case, especially unusual ones, and that he respected the "thoughtful decision-making here".
 Lelling also said, "What the agreed factual statement carefully avoids is requiring Judge Joseph to confirm or deny that she intentionally conspired to help the defendant evade federal authorities.
-A federal grand jury concluded that she did, and that would be a serious, politically motivated abuse of her position.".
+A federal grand jury concluded that she did, and that would be a serious, politically motivated abuse of her position."